Jun 07, 2019 MicroBilt News

 Knowledge-based authentication (KBA) verifies a person’s identity by requiring an answer to security questions.
 These questions are generally designed to be easy for that person to answer, but difficult for anyone to answer.
 Additional safeguards for KBA include a requirement to answer the questions within a specified time limit.
 The biggest advantage of KBA is that it’s the easiest verification method for users to understand.
 Its biggest disadvantage is that it’s getting increasingly easy to discover the answers via social networking and other more traditional forms of social engineering.

 Two-factor authentication generally requires users to provide a form of personal identification, also known as a token, in addition to the usual username and password before they can access an account.
-The token should be something users have memorized or in their possession such as a code they have received from the authenticating agency.
+The token should be something users have memorized or in their possession such as a code, they have received from the authenticating agency.
 The need for a token creates a strong deterrence for fraudulent activity.
 Two-factor authentication is particularly useful for creating accounts and resetting passwords.
-However, this method typically requires users to have their smartphone with them during the authentication process.
+However, this method typically requires users to have their smartphones with them during the authentication process.

 Credit Bureau-Based Authentication

 A credit bureau-based authentication method relies on information from one or more of the major credit bureaus.
-These companies store a large amount of credit information on consumers, including name, address and social security number.
+These companies store a large amount of credit information on consumers, including name, address, and social security number.
 Credit-based authentication uses a score to create a definitive match without compromising the user’s experience.
 However, it may not be able to match users with thin credit files, such as young people and recent immigrants.

 Database ID methods use data from a variety of sources to verify someone’s identity.
 These sources include online databases from social media as well as offline databases.
 Database methods are often used to assess the level of risk a user poses since they significantly reduce the need for manual reviews.
 The biggest disadvantage of these methods is that they don’t ensure that the person providing the information is the person conducting the transaction, largely due to the proliferation of false online identities.